Native Animal Keeper Fauna Record Book

 The e-book is an easy to use web-based record book.
 It provides licensees with a fast and efficient way of managing animal holdings and transactions.
 By using the e-book to maintain and lodge fauna records, license holders can save on postage and handling costs.

-Only persons who hold a current Animal Keepers Licence can register on online account.
-Please check your details, especially your email address, are the same as those originally provided to the Wildlife Licensing Unit and try again.
+Only persons who hold a current Animal Keeper's Licence can register on online account.
+Please check your details, especially your email address, are the same as those originally provided to the Wildlife Licensing Team and try again.

 If you are a new licensee your details may not yet be in the system.
-Contact the Wildlife Licensing and Management Unit and provide your date of birth, AKL number and confirm your preferred email address.
+Contact the Wildlife Licensing Team and provide your date of birth, AKL number and confirm your preferred email address.
 Once verified, you should be able to register an account within two working days.

 If you have forgotten your password, go to the login page and click 'forgot my password'.
 The system will email you a new password.